shanepaton/gitfetch-nodeimp/README.md

 If you run the program with out specifying the Username/ID and the Platform it will try to use the one from the ```conf.toml```.

-gitfetch is created using the MIT Licence
+gitfetch is created by Shane Paton under the MIT Licence